 Treatment & Care

 Self-Ligating braces are different.
 They don’t use elastics to hold the archwire in place.
 Instead of elastic bands, Self-Ligating braces use small metal clips to hold the archwire into the bracket.
-This clip mechanism can allow teeth to move more freely, quickly and comfortably.
+This clip mechanism can allow teeth to move freely, quickly and comfortably.

 How Do Self-Ligating Braces Work?

 While traditional and Self-Ligating braces attain the same results, the way in which those results are achieved is different.
-Traditional braces use a process that requires a patient to return to the orthodontist every six to eight weeks to have them tightened and to increase tension and gently move teeth.

 Self-Ligating braces work by using a tiny spring-loaded door, or clip, to maintain pressure on the archwires.
 This process automatically applies pressure to the system to gently adjust the teeth to the desired position.
-Because of the advanced technology used in Self-Ligating braces, there is less friction when moving teeth.
+Because of the technology used in Self-Ligating braces, there is less friction when moving teeth.

-Doshi Orthodontics Offers the Following Systems
+Doshi Orthodontics Offers Multiple Self-Ligating Systems!

 Self-Ligating braces are a great option to consider for any patient, even those with more complex needs or unique circumstances.
 Your orthodontist will provide a full consultation and help you determine which option will be most effective for your smile.
 We have provided a description of the two types of Self-Ligating braces available so you may remain informed.